-The building of the Depot, Lewes’ new community cinema, was the original catalyst for this book.
-Reel Lewes, a group of Lewes-based film-makers and researchers have spent two years investigating the history of the three previous cinemas in the town: The County Theatre (Watergate Lane), Cinema de Luxe (School Hill) and the Odeon (Cliffe) operated from 1910 to 1971.
+The building of Depot, Lewes’ new cinema, was the original catalyst for Screen Stories.
+Reel Lewes, a group of Lewes-based film professionals and researchers led by Ruth Thomson, has spent two years investigating the history of the three previous cinemas in the town: the County Theatre (Watergate Lane), Cinema de Luxe (School Hill) and the Odeon (Cliffe), which operated from 1910 to 1971.

 The team recorded what Lewesians remember about cinema-going in the past.
-While not intended to be a comprehensive history of Lewes cinemas, Screen Stories (and the film) do vividly bring to life the importance of film and cinema, both in the life of the town and in the lives of its residents.
-With the aim of producing an enticing and amusing read, it combines photographs, advertisements, film posters, programmes, newspaper articles and architectural plans along with the enthusiastic and enduring memories of the people who frequented these picture palaces.
+While not intended to be a comprehensive history of Lewes cinemas, Screen Stories does vividly bring to life the importance of film and cinema, both in the life of the town and in the lives of its residents.